 Like most small beach towns, Sámara is a place to relax and enjoy the sun, strolling on the palm-lined beach or enjoying the spectacular sunset each evening.
 It’s low-key Bohemian.
 Tank tops and board shorts are the preferred dress.
 There are plenty of surfers attracted by the steady waves.
 And for those who prefer to stay on shore and admire the clear, blue waters, there are several on-the-beach, your-feet-in-the-sand bars and restaurants.

 Real Estate on the North Pacific Coast, Costa Rica

 Real estate prices here are understandably higher than some other places in Costa Rica.
 You can easily spend several million dollars on an oceanfront estate, and houses with only a view of the sea are often as pricey.

 But property shoppers can find plenty of bargains by looking just a short distance from the coast, at condos, or even along the coast but away from the chic expat communities around Flamingo Beach and Tamarindo.

-- A two-bedroom house just 10 minutes from the beach near Villarreal (about five minutes inland from Tamarindo) was recently on sale for $160,000.
-Also, in Villarreal is a modern one-bedroom condo for just $114,000.
+- A four-bedroom house just 10 minutes from the beach near Villarreal (about five minutes inland from Tamarindo) was recently for sale for $179,000.
+Also in Villarreal is a modern two-bedroom condo for just $159,000.

 Cost of Living on the North Pacific Coast, Costa Rica